 - ½ cup unsalted butter melted

-- ¼ cup oil avocado, canola, or vegetable
+- ¼ cup oil avocado or light olive oil

 - 1 cup brown sugar